typst/comemo/README.md

 - Wrap the `files` argument in comemo's `Tracked` container.

-This instructs comemo to memoize the evaluation and to automatically track all file accesses during a memoization call.
+This instructs comemo to memoize the evaluation and to automatically track all file accesses during a memoized call.
 As a result, we can reuse the result of a `.calc` script evaluation as as long as its dependencies stay the same—even if other files change.

 ```rust
 use comemo::{memoize, track, Tracked};